 - Understand that when they are cut off, shot down, or otherwise isolated in enemy-controlled territory, they must make every effort to avoid capture.
 The courses of action available include concealment until recovered by friendly rescue forces, evasive travel to a friendly or neutral territory, and evasive travel to other prebriefed areas.

 - Understand that capture does not constitute a dishonorable act if the service member has exhausted all reasonable means of avoiding it and the only alternative is death or serious bodily injury.

 - Understand and be confident in their ability to stay alive using survival skills while evading, the procedures and techniques of rescue by search and recovery forces, and the procedures for properly using specified evasion destinations.

-- Article1 - I am an American, fighting in the forces which guard my country and our way of life.
+- Article I - I am an American, fighting in the forces which guard my country and our way of life.
 I am prepared to give my life in their defense.

-For full description of all the articles of the Code of Conduct see the above links.
+For a full description of all the articles of the Code of Conduct see the above links.